-- Theft Protection: Since a dirt bike isn’t registered, it is challenging to track if someone steals it.
+- Theft Protection: Since a dirt bike isn’t registered, tracking if someone steals it is challenging.
 You can select coverages that protect against this issue, even when hauling it on a trailer.

 - Storage Damage: Whether your garage catches on fire or snow comes through the shed and ruins the equipment, dirt bike insurance provides extra protection.

 - Customized Needs: You can add comprehensive, collision, and roadside assistance coverage to your dirt bike policy.

 If you treat your dirt bike more like a motorcycle than an off-roading machine, protecting it with an appropriate insurance policy makes sense.
 Here are some of the policies you can take a look at.

 What If I Don’t Take My Dirt Bike on the Road?

 It is optional in five states to carry dirt bike insurance, even if you drive it on the road: Washington, Texas, New Hampshire, Montana, and Florida.

 If you only drive your dirt bike on trails or private property, carrying an insurance policy to operate it legally is unnecessary.
 Some exceptions apply, especially on government-owned land.
 Private property owners can also require it.

 Here are some other scenarios where dirt bike insurance might not be necessary.